 Compare quotes among leading car insurance companies to get better coverage and lower rates.

 Uninsured and Underinsured Motorist Coverage (UM and UIM)

-Virginia requires that auto insurers include uninsured motorist coverage (UM) on policies.
+Providers must include uninsured motorist coverage (UM) on policies.
 Consumers have the option of rejecting it in writing.
-UM limits must not exceed your policy’s liability limits.
+UM limits must not exceed your insurance policy’s liability limits.

 State law doesn’t require drivers to carry underinsured motorist (UIM) on their policies.
-It also doesn’t require any other type of insurance including collision, comprehensive, personal injury protection (PIP), or medical payments coverage.
+It also doesn’t require any other type of insurance including collision, comprehensive, personal injury protection (PIP), or medical payments.

-Virginia drivers aren’t required to keep valid proof of car insurance with them.
+Virginia drivers aren’t required to keep valid proof of an existing policy with them.
 But this doesn’t mean the DMV has no way of keeping track of your account status.
 The state has partnered with the insurance industry to randomly verify coverage.
 If the DMV can’t find a policy covering your vehicle, you must provide them with information regarding your policy or you may face a penalty.

-In Virginia, you may only have self-insurance if you have over 21 vehicles to insure.
-If this is the case, you’ll need to apply for self-insurance by filling out Form FR-302.
+You may only self-insure if you own over 21 vehicles.
+If this is the case, you’ll need to apply by filling out Form FR-302.
 Otherwise, you can avoid buying a policy if you have enough money to handle the costs after an accident.
 All you’ll need to do is pay an uninsured motor vehicle fee.